 Pretty much like an influenza virus, computer viruses are developed to spread across computers by making copies of themselves, without the user’s knowledge.
-Technically speaking, a computer virus is a malicious piece of executable code that disseminates by attaching itself to a document or a file that will actually be an executable file (like batch files and shell script files).
-Did you know that each program that gets infected may also react as a virus and hence the infection expands?
+A computer virus is a malicious piece of executable code that disseminates by attaching itself to a document or a file that will be an executable file (like batch files and shell script files).
 Read on to see our definitive list of the 6 worst computer viruses in history.

 Table of Contents